kaygee500/gke-setup/README.md

 ## Ways for creating a GKE cluster

 ### Assumptions
 1. You have enabled the necessary APIs(i.e. GKE API) in your GCP account
 2. You have the neccessary Admin Priviledges
+3. You know how to execute a shell script (*.sh files)

 ### Setup Options
 #### 1. Cloud Console